A restaurant is supposed to be a treat, but you feel more stressed. Learn how to enjoy a restaurant with kids, even without screens or snacks.

 What did you do at school?
 Why is that napkin folded that way?
 How many people do you think are in the restaurant?

-Talking will help you enjoy your time more than if you sat impatiently waiting.
+Talking will help you enjoy your time more than if you sat impatiently waiting or feeling anxious about when the food will arrive.

 7. Encourage good table manners at home

-Before you step into a restaurant, your child’s behaviors will reflect your own dinner table.
-If you allow him to throw food, get in and out of his seat or yell at home, he’ll do the same at a restaurant.
+Before you step into a restaurant, your child’s behaviors will reflect your own dinner table at home.
+If you allow her to throw food, get in and out of her seat, or yell at home, she’ll do the same at a restaurant.

-Instead, set high expectations of how they should behave at the dinner table.
-Dinners at home will be more relaxing than at a restaurant, of course.
-But you should still establish responsibilities and expectations at home.
+Instead, set high expectations of how she should behave at the dinner table.
+Dinners at home will be more relaxed, of course, but you should still establish responsibilities and expectations.

-For instance, don’t allow gadgets that would distract them from conversation with others.
+For instance, don’t allow gadgets that would distract her from conversation with others.
 Expect polite behavior and kindness to one another.
-Don’t tolerate rude comments about the food.
-And use the time to reconnect after a day apart.
+Don’t tolerate rude comments about the food, and use the time to reconnect after a day apart.

 Good behavior starts at home and will translate well into a restaurant experience.